therealmolf/audaio/README.md

 - [Deezer](https://github.com/deezer/spleeter):Deezer source separation library including pretrained models.
 - [Basic Pitch](https://github.com/spotify/basic-pitch): A lightweight yet powerful audio-to-MIDI converter with pitch bend detection

+## Comparisons
+- Best library for certain tasks?
+Where to focus and when learning tools?

 ## Getting Started
 - How to use librosa, one end-to-end tooklkit, torchaudio